-- At UNH, you are not required to wear a mask indoors or outdoors, except in health care facilities (including Health & Wellness), as part of regular PPE in labs, and for individuals who were recently in isolation or quarantine and need to mask for 10 days.
+- At UNH, you are not required to wear a mask indoors or outdoors, except in health care facilities (including Health & Wellness), as part of regular PPE in labs, and for individuals who were recently in isolation and need to mask for 10 days.

 Can people who are fully vaccinated still get and/or spread COVID-19?